 Repurpose your most popular posts into an email magnet

-If you’ve been blogging for a while, you certainly have a post of two that’s been shared and commented on a lot.
+If you’ve been blogging for a while then you certainly have a post of two that’s been shared and commented on a lot.
 Usually, this is a good sign that people are interested in that kind of content.
 Now it’s time to repurpose it!
-If you are still scratching your head on an e-mail freebie to get people to sign up for your e-mail list; you can repurpose that blog post into a video series turn the video blog post into a PDF or eBook; offer your repurposed post as your e-mail freebie or CTA freebie to collect names and addresses.
+If you are still scratching your head on what kind of email freebie to get people to sign up for your e-mail list then you can repurpose that blog post into a video series.
+Furthermore, you can turn the video blog post into a PDF or eBook.Offer your repurposed post as your e-mail freebie or CTA freebie to collect names and addresses.

-I hope these points have given you a few ideas to tweak your blog right now – share with me what works for you and add your own ideas.
-I’d love to read more and implement them myself in the next few days.
+We hope these points have given you a few ideas to tweak your blog right now – share with us what works for you and add your own ideas.
+We’d love to read more and implement them ourselves in the next few days.